jiaojiaojane/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Sketch 5 designs for how you would physically position your display and any buttons or knobs needed to interact with it.\*\*\***

+Idea 1: posture on chairs to remind for sitting posture, cultivate habit for healthy spines by keep sitting traight!

+IMG_1B2D79A80DAA-1

+Idea 2: Get the right angle to draw everything!

+IMG_BD76BAFCED18-1

+Idea 3: Play music when stepping into the shower.

+IMG_FAD93CFCDAE6-1

+Idea 4: Send reminder to the parents when their children are apart from them in a certain distance to avoid losing their children in public space.

+IMG_0528

+Idea 5: Detect the skin color to find the matching foundation color

+IMG_A4D2CBEE66C0-1

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***